tttppp/ragl/rules.md

 1.1.3 Each division except Masters may consist of one or more groups of players.
 There is a minimum of 8 players per group.
 There is a maximum of 16 players per group.

-1.1.4 Players are assigned to divisions according to their performance in the previous season.
-The ranking list is as follows:
+1.1.4 Players are assigned to divisions according to the [division assignment algorithm](divisionAssigner.py).
-* Players that finished above relegation spots in Masters
-* Promoted players from Minions
-* Relegated players from Masters
-* Players that finished below promotion spots in Minions
-* New signups and Disqualified/forfeited players

-Note that division assignment for Season 13 will use a different system from previous seasons to ensure that the winner of Minions is promoted to Masters.

-1.1.4.1 Players who competed in parallel divisions in the previous season (e.g. Minions A and Minions B) will be ranked based on their head-to-head result (if it exists), then win percentage, and then their all-time OpenRA 1v1 Ladder position.

-1.1.4.2 Where necessary the all-time OpenRA 1v1 Ladder ratings will be used to order players who were tied in the previous season.

-1.1.5 In case the division is split into groups, seeding according to the ranking list takes place to prevent uneven draw of the groups rosters.

 1.1.6 Players who feel like they've found themselves in a division above their skill level may request to be dropped to a lower division to better accommodate them.
 These requests will be considered by the administrators.

 1.1.7 League officials reserve the rights to not honour the above rules in special cases.
-In particular performance in the OpenRA 1v1 Ladder and previous RAGL seasons will be taken into account.

 ## 1.2 Group stage